andaze/hugo-jobs/content/message/president/_index.en.md

 weight: 1
 advtitle2: "Message"
 advtitle3: "MESSAGE"
-description: "To those of you who are interested in Andaz, I would like to send you a message from our representative, Mr. Arai."
+description: "To those of you who are interested in Andaze, I would like to send you a message from our representative, Mr. Arai."
 jsonld: {
       "@context": "https://schema.org",
       "@type": "NewsArticle",